Link-and-Twist: ethical reporting on health impacts and breast cancer

 • A photo can be simultaneously clear in its storytelling ability and confusing – Paul Hendrickson

-• Westword’s Alan Prendergast tells the #Mayborn tribe that the original new journalists used archival research more than they let on.
+• Westword’s Alan Prendergast tells the tribe that the original new journalists used archival research more than they let on.

 • In those silences that follow your questions, you must use your imagination as well as your research to understand – Helen Benedict